1956-2016: Congressional Exhibition

 The 1956 Hungarian Revolution was the first tear in the Iron Curtain.
 Hungarians from all walks of life rose up against insurmountable odds to fight the brutal Soviet installed Hungarian communist government.
 Thousands died fighting, others tortured and executed, while 200,000 were forced to flee.
 2006 marked the 50th Anniversary of the Hungarian Revolution.

 AHF's work regarding the tragic events nearly 50 years ago, dates back to the early days of the revolution and thereafter assisting tens of thousands of refugees.
-In 1956 the American Hungarian Federation activated the second Hungarian Relief program for the refugees of the 1956 Hungarian Revolution, providing $512,560.00.
+In 1956 the American Hungarian Federation activated the second Hungarian Relief program for the refugees of the 1956 Hungarian Revolution, providing $512,560.00 ($4.5 million in 2015 dollars).
 With the support of the American Hungarian Federation, over 65,000 refugees arrived in the USA.
 Get involved and help us continue our tradition of helping our community!
 Join Us!

 10/24/2013 - AHF Executive Chairman delivers multimedia presentation entitled "Reflections on the 1956 Hungarian Revolution" for the Shepherd Center World Affairs Series coordinated by A. Ross Johnson, Wilson Center Senior Scholar, Hoover Institution Research Fellow, and former Director of Radio Free Europe.
 Bryan Dawson, whose mother was wounded in the Freedom Fight, discussed the roots of the conflict and Polish-Hungarian sympathies, Hungary's history and national character that contributed to the uprising, and the Revolution's impacts internationally. [read more]